On a question by Roggenkamp about group algebras: Introduction

-Such a ring $R$ is called {\em semiperfect}.
+in a unique, up to a permutation and isomorphisms way? \end{mprob} These problems are interdependent:

+In the present paper we address only Problem~\ref{Pr2}.
+The short answer to it is {\bfseries{no}}.
 The reader can benefit from reading the expository paper by Krause \cite{Krause}.
-The following fact is well-known. \begin{mprop} \cite[Prop.
+The following well-known fact contains the definitions of a semiperfect ring and a Krull-Schmidt category. \begin{mprop} \cite[Prop.
 4.1]{Krause}, \cite[Th.
 2.1]{Bass}, \cite[Ch.
 7]{Berr_Keat} Let $R$ be a ring, $J=J(R)$ its Jacobson radical.
-The following conditions are equivalent: \begin{itemize} \item $R$ is semiperfect. \item The regular module ${}_RR$ admits a decomposition ${}_RR = P_1 \oplus \ldots \oplus P_n$, such that each $P_i$ has a local endomorphism ring. \item Every simple $R$-module admits a projective cover. \item Every finitely generated $R$-module admits a projective cover. \item The ring $R/J$ is semisimple artinian and every idempotent in $R/J$ can be lifted to $R$. \end{itemize} \end{mprop} Now we can explain the negative answer, following Woods \cite{Woods}.
+The following conditions are equivalent: \begin{itemize} \item $R$ is semiperfect. \item The category of finitely generated projective left $R$-modules is a Krull-Schmidt category. \item Every finitely generated projective left $R$-module $P$ admits a decomposition~\eqref{dir_sum} where each $P_i$ has a local endomorphism ring. \item The regular module ${}_RR$ admits a decomposition~\eqref{dir_sum} where each $P_i$ has a local endomorphism ring. \item Every simple left $R$-module admits a projective cover. \item Every finitely generated left $R$-module admits a projective cover. \item The ring $R/J$ is semisimple artinian and every idempotent in $R/J$ can be lifted to $R$. \end{itemize} \end{mprop} Now we can explain the negative answer to Problem~\ref{Pr2}, following Woods \cite{Woods}.
 Let $G = C_3$, the cyclic group of order $3$, $\bF_q$ -- the finite field of size $q$.
 Observe that

 If $p \equiv 1 \mod 3$, $\bF_p G$ has 3 primitive idempotents: too many to be lifted, so that $\ZG$ is not semiperfect.
 On the other hand, if $p \equiv 2 \mod 3$, both primitive idempotents can be lifted to $\ZG$, making it semiperfect: